bagalaster/dotfiles/README.md

 Additionally, it contains my personal git configuration.

+This line is a new line.
+I'm testing Octo on this branch.

 ## Quickstart instructions

 ### 1. Install just

 On macOS, use brew.
-On Linux, use the standard package manager

 ```bash
 brew install just